jrmycanady/nokiahealth/README.md

 This is a go client that allows easy access to the Nokia Health API (https://developer.health.nokia.com/api/doc).
 More detailed documentation can be found in the godocs (https://godoc.org/github.com/jrmycanady/nokiahealth).

 **NOTICE** - On November 30th the Nokia Health API is changing to Oauth 2.0 only.
-I plan to update the client to support the new requiremetn but that has not been done.
+Work is almost complete on the new version and can be found in the v2 branch.
+The API has changed and Oauth2 is different than Oauth1 so the api has changed some.
+Should be completed soon.

 ## OAuth Notes